EpiphanySoft/watchable/README.md

     watchable1.relayEvents(watchable2);

-They both creates an event relayer and registers it with `watchable1`.
+They both create an event relayer and register it with `watchable1`.
 The second form is generally preferred since most of the operations provided by `watchable` are instance methods.
-Basically, as long as some module issues a `require('.../watchable/relay)` then the `relayEvent` method (already defined on all watchable objects) will work properly.
+Basically, as long as some module issues a `require('.../watchable/relay)` then the `relayEvent` method on all watchable instance will work properly.

-This relayer can be later removed:
+Removing a relayer is similar to removing a listener manifest:

     let token = watchable1.relayEvents(watchable2);